pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/6. Application upgrade/Managing Tenant-Specific Extensions in Business Central.md

 >[!summary]
->For tenant-specific customizations or per-tenant extensions in Microsoft Dynamics 365 Business Central, developers must proactively manage the lifecycle and compatibility of their extensions with ongoing Business Central updates to ensure uninterrupted service.
+>For tenant-specific customizations or per-tenant extensions in Microsoft Dynamics 365 [[Business Central]], developers must proactively manage the lifecycle and compatibility of their extensions with ongoing Business Central updates to ensure uninterrupted service.

 #### Definitions
 - **Tenant-Specific Customization**: Modifications or extensions tailored to a single Business Central tenant.